David-Worboys/QTPYGUI/README.md

 <br><br>**Note: Only "tag","label","text" and "callback" are usually needed**
 <br>It is suggested **NOT** to set width and height as the defaults suit the Switch style.
-- It has been noted with a buddy_control it is necessary to adjust ```tune_vsize=-10``` Where 10 is an arbituary figure and the programmer will need to experiment to find the correct value
+- It has been noted with a buddy_control it is necessary to adjust ```tune_vsize=-10``` Where 10 is an arbitrary figure and the programmer will need to experiment to find the correct value

 ```